AnyaLang/SBB_ML/Streamlit/Links.md

 Click to [this link](https://github.com/allobo49/Streamlit) to access the repository where all Streamlit files are located.

-To directly access the app created, click on the following [link](https://french4u.streamlit.app/).
+To directly access the app created, click on [this link](https://french4u.streamlit.app/).